Blog

 Lamar Lundy (85) moves in on Green Bay Packers quarterback Bart Starr (15)during a game at the L.A.
 Coliseum in December of 1967.
 (Photo by Neil Leifer /Sports Illustrated via Getty Images)

-Sacks were not an officially recorded as an NFL statistic until 1982.
-Solo tackles and assisted tackles didn’t become logged in until 1994.
-Quarterback hits have only been recorded since 2006.
-So it’s a little more difficult to truly quantify the data on how these four might measure up statistically against modern-day players.
+Too bad that sacks were not an officially recorded as an NFL statistic until 1982, and solo tackles and assisted tackles didn’t become logged in until 1994, and quarterback hits have only been recorded since 2006.
+The quantifiable data can’t tell us how these four Rams might butt heads with modern-day players.

 That all adds to their mystique.
-It wasn’t so much about those numbers.
-It was 74, 75, 76 and 85.
+And it falls more on remembering their interlocked uniform numbers: 74, 75, 76 and 85.

 From the Los Angeles Public Library’s Herald Examiner Collection: Lundy, Grier, Olsen and Jones in 1966.